chris124567/commercial-bot-detectors/README.md

 This repository contains JavaScript code of many commercial bot detectors/fingerprinting services and string deobfuscators for them if applicable.

 List of included scripts ("deobfuscated" refers to string deobfuscation.
 This is useful for seeing what browser attributes they are looking for.
-I did not undo any sort of control flow deobfuscation):
+I did not undo any sort of control flow obfuscation):

 * AddThis
 * Ad-Maven